slevithan/regex/README.md

 The `regex` tag transpiles its input to native `RegExp` instances, so they operate with native performance.
 The use of `regex` can also be transpiled away via a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex), avoiding the tiny overhead of transpiling at runtime.

-For regexes that rely on or have the potential to trigger heavy backtracking, you can dramatically improve beyond native performance via `regex`'s [atomic groups](#atomic-groups) and [possessive quantifiers](#possessive-quantifiers).
+For regexes that rely on or have the potential to trigger heavy backtracking, you can dramatically improve beyond native performance by using [atomic groups](#atomic-groups) or [possessive quantifiers](#possessive-quantifiers).

 ## 🪶 Compatibility